-Forests, lakes, and volcanoes form part of the Puyehue National Park environment, a magical place in southern Chile perfect for an adventure.
+Forests, lakes, and volcanoes are all part of the Puyehue National Park landscape, a magical place in southern Chile where you can enjoy kayaking, snow sports, hiking, and many other activities.

 Come and visit Puyehue National Park and live the adventure of a lifetime!